 Although rare, deaths may occur from overdosage with FLEXERIL.
 Multiple drug ingestion (including alcohol) is common in deliberate cyclobenzaprine overdose.
 As management of overdose is complex and changing, it is recommended that the physician contact a poison control center for current information on treatment.
 Signs and symptoms of toxicity may develop rapidly after cyclobenzaprine overdose; therefore, hospital monitoring is required as soon as possible.
 The acute oral LD50 of FLEXERIL is approximately 338 and 425 mg/kg in mice and rats, respectively.

 The most common effects associated with cyclobenzaprine overdose are drowsiness and tachycardia.
 Less frequent manifestations include tremor, agitation, coma, ataxia, hypertension, slurred speech, confusion, dizziness, nausea, vomiting, and hallucinations.
 Rare but potentially critical manifestations of overdose are cardiac arrest, chest pain, cardiac dysrhythmias, severe hypotension, seizures, and neuroleptic malignant syndrome.
+Changes in the electrocardiogram, particularly in QRS axis or width, are clinically significant indicators of cyclobenzaprine toxicity.

 Other potential effects of overdosage include any of the symptoms listed under ADVERSE REACTIONS.